jjmccollum/teiphy/docs/readme.rst

 be assigned the same ``@xml:id`` or ``@n`` attribute, even if they are under different ``rdgGrp`` elements.

-If we want to collapse certain types of readings under their “parent” readings, then we can specify this using the ``-t`` argument in the ``convert_tei.py`` script.
+If you want to collapse certain types of readings under their “parent” readings, then you can specify this using the ``-t`` argument with any conversion command invoked through the ``main.py`` script.
 So with the flags

 ::

-   -t reconstructed -t defective -t orthographic -t subreading
+   -t"reconstructed" -t"defective" -t"orthographic" -t"subreading"

 the variation unit illustrated above would have only two substantive readings (``1`` and ``2``), while with the flags

 ::

-   -t reconstructed -t defective
+   -t"reconstructed" -t"defective"

 it would have four substantive readings (``1``, ``1-o1``, ``1-s1``, and ``2``).